alex-w/HYG-Database/athyg/details_v1.md

 2. Add radial velocity values (and so also full 3D space velocities) from GAIA.
 3. Add BT (blue) magnitudes to Tycho's VT, giving us color index (on the BT and VT values) and also possibly an estimate of V magnitudes for Tycho stars, making magnitude values more consistent
 4. Add spectral types directly from HD stars to ones that don't have them in HIP.
-5. Add 3-letter constellation labels for non-HYG entries.
+5. (done in v1.1) Add 3-letter constellation labels for non-HYG entries.